 Those wildfires on the West Coast displaced thousands of innocent pets.
 The International Fund for Animal Welfare (IFAW) wants to help.
 If you would like to help the pets affected by the wildfires, please click here.
 Also, the American Humane Society is looking for donations for these pets.
 You can donate here.

 For those of you who can’t resist a little subtle virtue signalling, why not give to those sweet little animals in Australia?
 Funko Pop is releasing a limited edition figure to support the animals hurt in the Australian wildfires.
 Arm the Animals is also selling shirts to benefit the animals hurt in the fires.
 You can get those here.

 If beanies or water bottles are more your style, check out the Piper Lou collection.
 Proceeds from select items benefit the Australian Red Cross.
 You can see for yourself right here.
 Or you can take the more direct route through GreaterGood.com

 P.S.
-I managed to publish the first part of my first novel a few months ago!!
+I managed to publish the first part of my first novel in 2019!!
 I’m excited and want to share it with you.
 Check out Water Torture Part One: Have You Checked the Children?
 Here.
 Please read and review it.
 Thank you!!

 Did you like my buddy Marshall Delaware, aka G. G. MacLeod?
 Check out our latest political collab.
-He’s coming back next month, FYI.
+He’s coming back in the near future, FYI.
 If you want to read an awesome historical fiction novel, you can get your hands on his book here.
 It may take place in Ancient Rome, but Augusta couldn’t be any more timely if it tried.
 He actually dropped Part Two a while ago and most recently gifted the world with Part Three.
 Part Four is right here.
+And, ehrmagerd, he has just come out with Part Five.
 I think you should go get it, Tiger!